osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 ### Switching Between Derived and Non-derived Modes
 The editor allows specifying whether modes declared inside the component type are derived from its containing component.
 The usage of derived modes corresponds to a component type with a *requires modes* declaration while non-derived modes correspond to a component type with a *modes* declaration.

-The component type can be swapped between using derived and non-derived modes by double-clicking the component type and select the *AADL* tab of the *Properties* view.
-Select desired option in the *Derived Modes* section.
+The component type can be swapped between using derived and non-derived modes by double-clicking the component type, selecting the *AADL* tab of the *Properties* view, and selecting the desired option in the *Derived Modes* section.

 ### Highlighting
 Selecting a mode from the mode drop-down in the toolbar will highlight elements applicable to the mode.